Blindness and Vision Loss Medical Malpractice | 2024 Latest Updates

 A lawyer filing a malpractice lawsuit in an office

-If you are experiencing post-operative vision loss, you may pursue a settlement for losses such as medical bills
+If you are experiencing post-operative vision loss, you may pursue a settlement for losses such as medical bills.

-2. Second, you must prove that the doctor (or facility) caused your injury.
+2. Prove causation: Second, you must prove that the doctor (or facility) caused your injury.
 Other medical professionals should examine the evidence and help determine whether the doctors failed to meet the standard of proper medical care and whether the failure caused your loss of vision.

 FAQs

-Medical malpractice cases could be worth around $300.000, but their values will vary depending on the specifics of the case.
+Medical malpractice cases could be worth around $300,000, but their values will vary depending on the specifics of the case.
 Numerous factors come into play when determining how much you can receive from such claims, including the complexity of your medical condition.

 At Schmidt & Clark, LLP law firm, we are committed to standing up for victims of medical errors and seeking compensation on their behalf.
 Our team is highly experienced in identifying negligence that can cause long-term injuries such as blindness.